kaisdukes/health-tracker/docs/2023-workout-log.md

 | [Skull crushers](reports/exercises/skull-crushers.md)              | 3    | Triceps                   | 25, 27.5, 30               |
 | [Tricep push downs](reports/exercises/tricep-push-downs.md)           | 2    | Triceps                   | 32, 36                       |
 | [Preacher curls](reports/exercises/preacher-curls.md)              | 4    | Biceps                    | 35, 37.5, 37.5, 40           |

+## February 23rd, 2023

+I'm struggling.
+Hopefully will sleep well tonight.
+Only 4 hours sleep last night due to insomnia.
+Taking some sleeping pills.
+Also taking a week off the gym starting today.
+I usually take a week off every 6-8 weeks of training for body recovery, and it's been 10 weeks straight  training already.
+Will be reducing calories very slightly (but not much) to compensate, but still will be  doing 10k steps a day.